Materials-Consortia/OPTIMADE/optimade.rst

 For example:

-- :filter:`list HAS < 3`: matches all entries for which :filter-fragment:`list` contains at least one element that is less than three.
+- OPTIONAL: :filter:`list HAS < 3`: matches all entries for which :filter-fragment:`list` contains at least one element that is less than three.
-- :filter:`list HAS ALL < 3, > 3`: matches only those entries for which :filter-fragment:`list` simultaneously contains at least one element less than three and one element greater than three.
+- OPTIONAL: :filter:`list HAS ALL < 3, > 3`: matches only those entries for which :filter-fragment:`list` simultaneously contains at least one element less than three and one element greater than three.

 An implementation MAY support combining the operator syntax with the syntax for correlated lists in particularly on a list correlated with itself.
 For example:

-- :filter:`list:list HAS >=2:<=5`: matches all entries for which :filter-fragment:`list` contains at least one element that is between the values 2 and 5.
+- OPTIONAL: :filter:`list:list HAS >=2:<=5`: matches all entries for which :filter-fragment:`list` contains at least one element that is between the values 2 and 5.

 Further examples of various comparisons of list properties: